Building and Testing TypeORM

 It would be greatly appreciated if PRs that change code come with appropriate tests.

-To create a test for a specific issue opened on github, create a file: test/github-issues/<num>/issue-<num>.ts where <num> is the corresponding github issue.
+To create a test for a specific issue opened on GitHub, create a file: test/github-issues/<num>/issue-<num>.ts where <num> is the corresponding GitHub issue.
 For example, if you were creating a PR to fix github issue #363, you'd create test/github-issues/363/issue-363.ts.

 Most tests will benefit from using this template as a starting point: